xingbod/xingbod.github.io/_pages/about.md

 News
 ======
 * [2022/07/02] &nbsp; Our one work on cancellable face identification is accepted by Pattern Recognition. :new:
-* [2022/07/01] &nbsp; Our one work on Palmprint and Palmvein recognition is accepted by IEEE IoT. :new:
+* [2022/07/01] &nbsp; Our one work on Palmprint and palm vein recognition is accepted by IEEE IoT. :new:
-* [2022/03/02] &nbsp; Our one work on low-light image enhacement is accepted by CVPR 2022.
+* [2022/03/02] &nbsp; Our one work on low-light image enhancement is accepted by CVPR 2022.
 [Check the source code](https://github.com/TCL-AILab/Erase_Bayer-Filter_to_See_in_the_Dark). :fire:
-* [2022/03/02] &nbsp; Our one work on video action recogntion is accepted by CVPR 2022. :fire:
+* [2022/03/02] &nbsp; Our one work on video action recognition is accepted by CVPR 2022. :fire: